auth0-samples/auth0-vue-samples/02-Calling-an-API/README.md

 ### Configuration

 The project needs to be configured with your Auth0 domain and client ID in order for the authentication flow to work.
-As we want to call an external API, ensure to also set the `audience` to the value of your Auth0 API identifier.
+When calling an external API, ensure to also set the `audience` to the value of your Auth0 API identifier.

 To do this, first copy `auth_config.sample.json` into a new file in the same folder called `auth_config.json`, and replace the values within with your own Auth0 application credentials: